 In the ARC Research Engagement and Impact Assessment (2018), several of our case studies were rated as 'highly engaging', including:

-Daughters and Dads Active and Empowered
+Daughter and Dads Exercising and Empowered (Prof. Philip Morgan).

 2021: Received a ‘Highly Commended’ recognition in the same category at the International Green Gown Awards in 2021.
 Open to universities and colleges across the world, the International Green Gown Awards recognise the ‘powerful and innovative ways education institutions are benefiting the lives of individuals, communities and wider society.’